MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### -NoServiceRestart
 Does not restart the WinRM service, and suppresses the prompt to restart the service.

-By default, when you enter a Register-PSSessionConfiguration command, you are prompted to restart the WinRM service to make the new session configuration effective.
+By default, when you run a Register-PSSessionConfiguration command, you are prompted to restart the WinRM service to make the new session configuration effective.
 Until the WinRM service is restarted, the new session configuration is not effective.

-To restart the WinRM service without prompting, use the Force parameter.
+To restart the WinRM service without prompting, specify the Force parameter.
 To restart the WinRM service manually, use the Restart-Service cmdlet.

 ```yaml